strimzi/strimzi-kafka-operator/design/manual-authn-and-authz/AUTHENTICATION.md

 # Manual Authentication

+**This document describes a temporary workaround for handling Authentication manually.**
+**The long term plan for Strimzi is to have custom resources to define User for Authentication.**
+**Until this is available, this temporary workaround will be available.**
+**There is no long term commitment to support this workaround.**
+**After the final implementation of the operator for Authentication is implemented, this workaround will be disabled and and it will not be possible to use it any more.**

 ## Requiring authentication in Kafka

 To make sure the clients are always authenticated the Kafka brokers need to be configured to enforce TLS client authentication on the `clienttls` listener.